MisShellyMac/AngularJS_Zero_to_Hero/README.md

 # AngularJS_Zero_to_Hero

-#### I'm working through the online tutorial for an Angular Project from Udemy.
+#### This Repo is where I am working through the online tutorial for an Angular Project from Udemy.